 - 1 teaspoon garlic powder

 - 2 teaspoons chili powder

 - 1/2 teaspoon cumin

 - 1/2 cup chicken broth, beer or water

 - 1/2 cup bacon , crumbled

 - Combine all herbs and spices in a small bowl and stir to combine.
 Rub both sides of the pork chops with all of the dry rub and set aside.

-- Once pork chops are cooked through, remove from the slow cooker and top with BBQ sauce, crumbled bacon, shredded cheese and parsley.
+- Top with crumbled bacon, shredded cheese and parsley.
 Serve with veggies or mashed potatoes and enjoy!